obophenotype/cell-ontology/.github/ISSUE_TEMPLATE/f_obsolete_term.md

 ---
 name: Obsolete a term
-about: Obsolete or deprecate an existing HPO term
+about: Obsolete or deprecate an existing CL term
-assignees: pnrobinson, drseb
+assignees: nicolevasilevsky, dosumis, addiehl
-labels: obsoletion
+labels: 'obsoletion request'
 ---

-**HPO term**
+**CL term**

 **Reason for deprecation**